wisp-gg/whmcs/README.md

 13. Fill all non-optional fields, and you are good to go!

 ## Migrating from pterodactyl's module
-This module is backwards compatible and requires no changing other than switchinig to this module.
+This module is backwards compatible and requires no changing other than switching to this module.

 ## Overwriting values through configurable options
 Overwriting values can be done through either Configurable Options or Custom Fields.